codeforanchorage/2015-Strategic-Plan/README.md

 - Hosted CodeAcross 2014 at University of Alaska, Anchorage
 - Hosted National Day of Civic Hacking with Alaska Hackathon in late June.
 - Collaborated with Transit dept, Food Bank of Alaska and Anchorage Parks Foundation.
+- Lance Ahern (CIO of the Anchorage Municipality) has been a strong partner and has attended many Brigade meetings and hackathons.
 - BETA - Fishing Dipnet predictor [visualization](https://codeforanchorage.shinyapps.io/dipnet_app/) based on fish sonar counts and tides
 - Worked with the Muni to get the bus data in [GTFS and Google Maps](http://www.adn.com/article/20140716/anchorages-people-mover-bus-routes-arrive-google-maps) and the Muni site added a trip planner.
 - Gathered and set up a system for cleaning and organizing Anchorage area [trail data](http://codeforanchorage.org/trailstranscoder-mobilebrowser/) for developers to consume.